karthiksekarnz/style-component-demo/README.md

 ### Directory structure with styled-components
 <img width="315" alt="Screenshot 2024-10-27 at 10 30 17 PM" src="https://github.com/user-attachments/assets/1d32544e-3696-4aa4-80b4-fcc3d0df9207">

-### Fully functional code with styled components
+### Fully functional code with styled-components
-The full code with styled components is in the full-code folder.
+The full code with styled-components is in the full-code folder.